Current

 In this role you will:

-• support families to navigate the housing system to achieve their long-term housing goals
+• support families and youth to navigate the housing system to achieve their long-term housing goals

 • work collaboratively across different teams (both within YFS and externally) as part of a multi-faceted team